-Graves of 30 US servicemen found on Pacific WWII battlefield
+Graves of US WWII servicemen unearthed on Pacific island

 Byrd said the Army Graves Registration Service excavated some of Tarawa’s temporary cemeteries in the late 1940s but left behind parts of individuals during this process.

-History Flight is now thoroughly excavating these gravesites, leading them to find some partial remains that have been matched with those already buried as “unknowns” in a national cemetery in Honolulu.
+History Flight is now thoroughly excavating these gravesites, leading them to find partial remains that have been matched with those already buried as “unknowns” in a national cemetery in Honolulu.
 The Defense POW/MIA Accounting Agency dug up these remains in 2017 to make additional identifications.

-The agency has identified more than 100 individuals excavated from Tarawa and the Honolulu cemetery since 2015.
+The agency has identified more than 100 people excavated from Tarawa and the Honolulu cemetery since 2015.

+The story has been updated to correct the number of individuals History Flight has recovered from Tarawa since 2015.